Chaos and turbulence in bubbly flows: Helical distributed chaos

 with probability distribution $P(k_c)$. \\

 Each of the above considered adiabatic invariants $I_n$ has a corresponding attractor in the phase space.
-The basins of attraction of these attractors are significantly different: larger $n$ - thinner the corresponding basin of attraction (the phenomenon of intermittency).
+The basins of attraction of these attractors are significantly different: the larger $n$ - the thinner the corresponding basin of attraction (the phenomenon of intermittency).
 Therefore, the flow dynamics is dominated by the first available invariant $I_n$ having the smallest order $n$.
-Let us start from $I_3$ for simplicity (for general case see below).
+Let us start from $I_3$ for simplicity (for the case with zero global/net helicity and $I_3 = 0$ see Appendix).

 The dimensional considerations can be used in order to estimate characteristic velocity $u_c$ for the fluctuating $k_c$

 Assuming a Gaussian (with zero mean) distribution for the characteristic velocity $u_c$ \cite{my}, we obtain from the Eq.
 (8)